Yasamato/Zuteilungsalgorithmus/ip_solver/README.md

 7. Parameter: Is called MAX_UB_INCREASE and is part of the suggestion system.
 Discussed below.
 8. Parameter: Is called MIN_LB_PERCENTAGE and is part of the suggestion system.
 Discussed below.
 9. Parameter: Is called PRINT_TOP_N_UB_SUGGESTIONS and is part of the suggestion system.
 Discussed below.
+10. Parameter: Is called NUM_TOTAL_CHANGES and is aprt of the suggestion system.
+Discussed below.
+11. Parameter: Is called PRINT_TOP_N_MULTIPLE_SUGGESTIONS and is part of the suggestion system.
+Discussed below.

 ### Punish-Terms parameter
 For five wishes, the default [0,1,4,9,16,1000] is reasonable.